pietrocious/pietrouni.com/README.md

 ## Concept

-This project is more than a static resume; it's a functional "web OS" mockup.
+This project is more than a static resume; it's a functional ["webtop"](https://en.wikipedia.org/wiki/Web_desktop).
 It features a window management system, a functional terminal, and an interactive "Vault" for explores files and resources, all within a macOS/GNOME-inspired desktop environment.

 ## Tech Stack